Ready-Ready/HealthySteps_Salesforce/Lightning Experience Customization.md

 - Click save

 When  creating a list view chart for an object, the chart is associated with the object.
 The chart is available for any list view that has the permission to see object, except for the Recently Viewed list.

+---
+### Customize Record Highlights with Compact Layouts

+### What Do Compact Layouts Do?

+Compact layouts control which fields the users can see in the highlights panel at the top of a record.
+They also control the fields that appear in the expanded lookup card when user hover over a link in record details, and in the details section when an activity is expanded in the activity timeline.

+Compact layouts help in more productive work by presenting only the key record information so that work can be easily manage.
+For example, on account showing phone numbers and regions.
+With compact layouts, user can highlight whatever they need to see at a glance when looking at a record.

+With in page layouts, there are separate compact layouts for each object.
+Compact layouts also control how records is displayed in the Salesforce mobile app.
+If the company uses the Salesforce mobile app, users see what they need on mobile screens, where space is limited and quick recognition of records is important.